rainlab/translate-plugin/UPGRADE.md

 1. Navigate to **System → Sites** and create a site for each locale used by the website.

-1. Replace the `localePicker` and `alternateHrefLangElements` components used in the front end.
+1. Replace the `localePicker` and `alternateHrefLangElements` components used in the front end (see below).

 1. Migrate theme messages using `php artisan translate:migratev1` (non destructive).